Kotlin/kotlinx.serialization/docs/polymorphism.md

 > Note: On Kotlin/Native, you should use `format.encodeToString(PolymorphicSerializer(Project::class), data))` instead due to limited reflection capabilities.

+### Registering sealed children as subclasses
+A sealed parent interface or class can be used to directly register all its children using subclassesOf.
+This will expose all children that would be available when serializing the parent directly, but now as sealed.
+Please note that this is will remain open serialization, and the sealed parent serializer will not be used in serialization.

 <!--- TEST LINES_START -->

 ### Property of an interface type